wpsharks/ezphp/ezphp/readme.txt

 ---

-= Writing PHP Code into a Post/Page or Text Widget. =
+= Writing PHP Code into a Post/Page or Text Widget =

 You can use regular `<?php ?>` tags; OR you can use `[php][/php]` shortcode tags.